 What Is Tantra?

-Therefore, the word “Tantra” is so big and complex that defining it would be a real challenge for a non-expert like me.
-However, one thing is crystal clear.
-Tantra is ultimately meant for reaching the Paraathman (god) and liberating oneself from the infinite loop of rebirth.
+Now, the term Tantra is so broad and complex that it would be difficult for an ordinary person like myself to define it.
+However, one thing is clearly certain.
+Tantra’s ultimate goal is to reach the Paraathman (god) and free oneself from the endless cycle of rebirth.

 The History Of Tantra

 Tantra, as we know it, has existed since the beginning of human civilization.
 However, throughout Hinduism’s history, various gurus have been responsible for making and packaging the abstract wisdom of tantra accessible to ordinary people.
 Sada Shiva was the very first tantric guru to come to mankind and came up with the term tantra.

 Don’t be misled by the term Sada Shiva.
 Shiva is commonly regarded as Hinduism’s destructive god.
 However, if you dig a little deeper, you will discover that Shiva has two parallel meanings.

 The first is a metaphor for the cognitive idea of what is God? while the second is a person known as Sada Shiva In Hinduism, Sada Shiva, who lived thousands of years ago, is the main deity we worship.